spalger/grunt-run/README.md

 Since this task doesn't operate on "files" it also doesn't use the standard src/files options.
 Instead, specify a `cmd:` and `args:` key to your test's config (see examples). `cmd:` defaults to `"node"`.

-If you would like to specify your command as a single string, usefull for specifying multiple commands in one task, use the `exec:` key
+If you would like to specify your command as a single string, useful for specifying multiple commands in one task, use the `exec:` key

 ### Options